Mahurangi Magazine logo

 A Handbook on Modern Explosives: A Practical Treatise on the Manufacture and Use of Dynamite, Gun-Cotton, Nitro-Glycerine, and Other Explosive Compounds, Including Collodion-Cotton Manuel Eissler mining engineer, 1897 p.
 69

 Setting for a spectacularly abortive black-powder blasting exercise, implicating multiple generations of its males, was the family’s next hometown.
-Background music of the episode was the crescendo-crashing Rapsody in Blue , emanating from the ultra-acoustically bright Waiwera mineral pools kiosk—the signature Bill Chick extensive glazing of which survived the incident.
+Background music of the episode was the crescendo-crashing Rapsody in Blue , emanating from the ultra-acoustically bright Waiwera mineral pools kiosk—the signature Bill Chick floor-to-gable glazing of which survived the incident.

 Return to text